rickosborne/skyline/story/iaso/114-grethe-uln-jineko.md

 Otherwise, unless any other party members have conspicuous machine parts on them, Jineko will keep to herself.

-If asked how long they've been in the area, Iala will respond:
+If asked how long they've been in the area, Grethe will respond:

 > "We've lived here in Mother's Watch since just before Jineko was born.
 > Uln and his father have fished these waters for twice that.
 > I led a group of Braves patrolling the border for many years, before handing my spear over to the younger generation.
 > I, and others, lobbied the High Matriarchs to open our borders and accept all who came and asked for aid, and as part of that it is my job to ensure we have the roofs and beds to make that happen."

-If asked about work opportunities, Iala will respond:
+If asked about work opportunities, Grethe will respond:

-> Iala bobs her head at the group of tradespeople at the other end of the table.
+> Grethe bobs her head at the group of tradespeople at the other end of the table.
 > "We only have one group gathering timber, so we'll probably have you help with that for the next few days."
 > Nodding at another, larger group of tradespeople at a far table, she continues.
 > "We have other groups ripping lumber and building frames, but they've only got enough wood for the next day or two, and I'd like to give us more lead time."